Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Most of the parameters can be changed by accessing the object model also.
 Most changes in config.g don't need a reboot, but when a drive or letter assignments change, a reboot is probably necessary.

 # M669 D parameter: Denavit-Hartenberg
 Dn define DH parameters and are numbered from 0 to maximum 9.
+The numbers can have holes (e.g. start by 1), but every number only used once.
 In most cases, D0 is the base, D1 to Dx are DH parameters for the x axes and D(x+1) are the tool DH properties.
 The Transformations are processed in the order starting from 0 to highest number, the numbers may not have gaps.
+The last used Dn number is used as tool, G10 offsets are added to the Dn values.

 Every Dn contains three translates and three rotations by Z, Y, X axis in this order.
 The joint parameters are pairwise descriptions of translate in mm and rotate in degrees for the Z[Y]X coordinate axis.